AnotherFoxGuy/cmakepp/source/map/README.md

  `()-><bool>`

  sets the value of the specified prop if it does not exist ie if map_has returns false for the specified property returns true iff value was set

 ## <a name="map_to_keyvaluelist"></a> `map_to_keyvaluelist`

+ converts a map to a key value list